How To Test A No Start Condition (Dodge 3.9L, 5.2L, 5.9L)

 To get an accurate fuel pump diagnostic test result, you should test the fuel pump with a fuel pressure gauge (any other method may have you wasting time and money on a fuel pump your vehicle does not need).

-The following tutorial explains how to test the fuel pump on the V8 Dodge Ram pickups:
+The following tutorial explains how to test the fuel pump:

 When checking fuel pump pressure, keep the following in mind: